Affect (philosophy): In Deleuze and Guattari

-Affects, according to Deleuze, are not simple affections, as they are independent from their subject.
+Deleuze takes up the term affect from Spinoza and transforms it to meet the central ethical and political problem he poses.
+Fundamentally, Deleuze uses the term "affect" in two ways: affect as becoming and affect as capacities.
+Becoming as capacities corresponds to Spinoza's notion of affection, which designates a being's capacities to affect other beings and be affected by them.
+In A Thousand Plateaus, Deleuze and Guattari, famously argue that a tick has three affects: (1) a capacity to be affected by light, which drives the tick to climb onto a branch, (2) a capacity to be affected by the smell of mammals, which prompts the tick to drop onto a passing host, (3) and lastly a capacity to dig into the animal's skin.
+The use of affects as becomings delineates affects as drivers of "events or undergoings that have disruptive and creative effects both on an individual’s internal composition and its external relationships with other things."
+One of the main results of viewing affects as becomings is that they are no longer seen as merely personal feelings, as "they go beyond the strength of those who undergo them" In this respect, affects, according to Deleuze, are not simple affections, as they are independent from their subject.

 Artists create affects and percepts, "blocks of space-time", whereas science works with functions, according to Deleuze, and philosophy creates concepts.

 Affective turn

 Since 1995, a number of authors in the social sciences and humanities have begun to explore affect theory as a way of understanding spheres of experience (including bodily experience) which fall outside of the dominant paradigm of representation (based on rhetoric and semiotics); this movement has been called the affective turn.
 Consequently, these approaches are interested in the widest possible variety of interactions and encounters, interactions and encounters that are not necessarily limited to human sensibility.
 The translator of Deleuze and Guattari's A Thousand Plateaus, Canadian political philosopher Brian Massumi, has given influential definitions of affect (see above) and has written on the neglected importance of movement and sensation in cultural formations and our interaction with real and virtual worlds.
 Likewise, geographer Nigel Thrift has explored the role of affect in what he terms "non-representational theory".
 In 2010, The Affect Theory Reader was published by Melissa Gregg and Gregory J. Seigworth and has provided the first compendium of affect theory writings.